jinnaiyuu/distributed-fast-downward/README.md

 You may also need to install libcr-dev to run MPI.

 The other libraries are optional.
-We used jemalloc library (http://jemalloc.net/) for memory management (can disable by removing -ljemalloc in makefile).
 We recommend mpiP (http://mpip.sourceforge.net/) for profiling MPI programs to understand the bottleneck of parallel algorithms.

 # Usage